 Natural hot springs on Shirayama Shirakawago White Road

 After we had visited Shirakawago, we drove along Shirayama Shirakawago White Road between the Shirayama City in Ishikawa Prefecture and Shirakawago in Gifu Prefecture.
 When I checked the road on the map, it looked very short.
 However, the distance was 33.3km at an altitude ranging from 600m to 1,450m.
 The road had so many sharp bends and blind curves.

 We could not enjoy scenery of the mountains during our drive and needed to take a break every 10 mins, so we parked to take a rest and see around.
 Parking and restrooms were available at all viewing spots.
 Shirakawago Observatory deck at 1,230m altitude had nice observatory to see the Shirakawago area.

 Shirayama Shirakawago White Road was one of the best places to see and experience Japanese mountainous area.
 It was the same image of mountainous area that I had read about in the picture book of folktales.
 Green mountains were all around and a white stream was running at the bottom of the valley.
 It looked like remote mountains but was well-maintained by local people.

-We went to Oyadani hot spring and Ubagataki Falls.
-Oyadani hot spring gushed out from the riverbed, and it had an open-air bath and foot bath.
-It was the best experience of driving on the Shirayama Shirakawago White Road to take an outside bath at Oyadani hot spring.
+We went to Oyadani hot springs and Ubagataki Falls.
+Oyadani hot springs gushed out from the riverbed, and it had an open-air bath and foot bath.
+It was the best experience of driving on the Shirayama Shirakawago White Road to take an outside bath at Oyadani hot springs.
 We believed that it was worth driving for only this hot spring.
-The sidewalk to the Oyadani hot spring was well maintained and we could explore in the deep mountains.
+The sidewalk to the Oyadani hot springs was well maintained and we could explore in the deep mountains.